bbenchoff/bbenchoff.github.io/pages/Babelscope.md

   <div class="side-text">
     <p>With the Python implementation complete, I could begin work on the parallel version for CuPy.
 This is where things sort of fall apart, at least technologically.
 Implementing parallel emulators requires rethinking the entire architecture around GPU constraints and the realities of warp divergence.</p>
     <p>Warp divergence is when threads of a GPU's execution group need to follow different code paths.
 For example, when one emulator has a conditional branch, while another in the same group has to go another way.
 This is murder for testing thousands of emulators, all running different _random_ code. </p>
     <p>The solution to this is to embrace the divergence rather than fight it.
-The parallel emulation framework uses masked vectorized operations, where every instruction executes across all instances simultaneously, but boolean masks determine which instances are actually affected.
+The parallel emulation framework uses masked vectorized operations, where every instruction executes across all instances simultaneously, but boolean masks determine which instances are actually affected.</p>
   </div>
   <div class="side-image-container">
     <figure>